The Basilica of San Vittore and the Baptistery of Arsago Seprio

 The Basilica of San Vittore in Arsago Seprio

-The complex is characterized by the austere simplicity of the stone, mighty yet graceful, imposing yet spiritual.
+The austere simplicity of the stone characterizes the complex, mighty and graceful, imposing and spiritual.
 All around it is surrounded by an idyllic landscape.
-The church of San Vittore has irregular but neat ashlars arranged around the wall perimeter, bare of ornaments and essential as just the most profound sacred reveals itself.
-Nevertheless, the plainness of the bare stone is vividly revealed only through the bands of blind arches and two orders of monoforas on the sides.
+The church of San Vittore has irregular but neat ashlars arranged around the wall perimeter.
+They are bare of ornaments and essential as just the most profound sacred reveals itself.
+Nevertheless, the plainness of the stone is vividly revealed through the bands of blind arches and two orders of monoforas.
 The salient facade projects beyond its openings-three windows surmounted by round arches and the portal-a mystical light, which silently and playfully spreads towards the interior.
 Thus, the building reveals its basilical plan, with a nave and two side aisles with apses, and a raised chancel.

 Slender columns, reused from lost Roman temples, stand among mighty pillars.
-Some capitals, carved with phytoform motifs, grace the solemn and contemplative atmosphere, that is motionless and suspended between space and time.
-Originally, the church of San Vittore was also supposed to be frescoed, but the neglect of centuries, and finally a layer of plaster applied during 20th-century restorations, have buried even the memory of it.
+Some capitals, carved with phytoform motifs, grace the solemn and contemplative atmosphere, motionless and suspended between space and time.
+Originally, the church of San Vittore hosted also some frescoes.
+However the neglect of centuries, and a layer of plaster applied during 20th-century restorations, have buried the memory of it.

-The massive, quadrangular bell tower was built with reused material.
+The massive, quadrangular bell tower contains reused material.
 A votive slab, placed along a lesene and dedicated to the god Jupiter, reveals some clues to the origins of these worn and coarse stones.
-In addition, the bell tower once had an upper cell, but this was walled up in 1872 and some bells were placed on the terrace.
+The bell tower once had an upper cell, but this was walled up in 1872.
+Then some bells were placed on the terrace.

 The Baptistery and its symbolism

-The Baptistery is located on the same axis as the Basilica of San Vittore and stands in front of it like a sacred guardian, showing a stylistic cohesion.
-Nevertheless, it is probably more recent than the church by at least a century, and this is evident in the refined and mature Romanesque style.
+The Baptistery is located on the same axis as the Basilica of San Vittore.
+It stands in front of it like a sacred guardian, showing a stylistic cohesion.
+Nevertheless, it is probably more recent than the church by at least a century.
+This is evident in the refined and mature Romanesque style.
 The volumetric arrangement, the thicker and smoother ashlars, the perspective proportions and the verticalism appear perfect.
 The alignment of the two buildings suggests a continuity of rites and cults from the church to the baptismal font.
-Certainly, the space separating the Baptistery and the Basilica is almost transcendent, so that the two buildings seem to derive from each other.
+The space separating the Baptistery and the Basilica appears transcendent and the two buildings seem to derive from each other.
 However, these are the steps that separated the catechumens from baptism, the old man from the new man reborn for the eternal life.

 This also explains the octagonal shape of the building, which represented the final and endless day of the resurrection, the eighth, as God spent the first seven days on creation.
-The rigid monumentality of the Baptistery is only interrupted by the slender tiburium rising upwards, where the arches, the round windows and the spherical vaulted dome are present.
+Only a slender tiburium rising upwards interrupts the rigid monumentality of the Baptistery.
+Here the arches, the round windows and the spherical vaulted dome are present.
 The building opens to the outside through two portals on the northern and southern sides.
-On the eastern side, a crooked or misplaced window can be observed.
-Here, behind an apparently insignificant detail, unexpected and ancient meanings are revealed; from this opening the baptisers could observe the morning star at dawn on Easter Day, a symbol of rebirth in Christ.
+On the eastern side we observe a crooked or misplaced window.
+Behind an apparently insignificant detail, unexpected and ancient meanings are revealed; from this opening the baptisers could observe the morning star at dawn on Easter Day, a symbol of rebirth in Christ.

 Samuele Corrente Naso